Core Web Vitals: Optimizing for the Page Experience Update

 Algorithm changes focus on site performance and overall user experience

 By now, you’ve probably seen some of the buzz around Google’s page experience update, often referred to as “Core Web Vitals,” which favors sites with faster speeds and a better user experience.

-It’s certainly not the first time Google has updated its algorithm, but this round of changes is significant in that it’s tied directly to Web Vitals, an initiative Google launched last year to help site owners better understand the “quality of experience” they’re delivering to users.
+It’s certainly not the first time Google has updated its algorithm, but this round of changes is significant in that it’s tied directly to Web Vitals, an initiative Google launched in 2020 to help site owners better understand the “quality of experience” they’re delivering to users.

-While the update rolled out gradually in Summer 2021, that roll-out is now complete and site owners, developers, and marketers should all take note of the user-centric metrics that play a larger role in Google’s ranking systems.
+While the update rolled out gradually in the summer of 2021, that roll-out is now complete and site owners, developers, and marketers should all take note of the user-centric metrics that play a larger role in Google’s ranking systems.

-If this is your first time hearing about “Core Web Vitals,” or if you’ve long anticipated the algorithm update but you’re still unsure of how to prepare, keep reading.
+If this is your first time hearing about “Core Web Vitals,” or if you’re aware of the update but still unsure of how to optimize, keep reading.

 This article will dive into the details surrounding the coming changes and offer tips on how you can get ready.
 Here’s what we’ll cover:

 - What should you expect?

 - Optimizing your sites for Core Web Vitals

 - WP Engine and Core Web Vitals